 Our results of operations may fluctuate, in part, because of the complexity of customer problems that our C3 AI Suite and C3 AI Applications address, the resource-intensive nature of our sales efforts, the length and variability of the sales cycle for our C3 AI Suite and C3 AI Applications, and the difficulty in making short-term adjustments to our operating expenses.
 The timing of our sales is difficult to predict.
 The length of our sales cycle, from initial evaluation to payment for our subscriptions is generally six to nine months but can vary substantially from customer to customer and can extend over a number of years for some customers.
 Our sales efforts involve educating our customers about the use, technical capabilities, and benefits of our C3 AI Suite and C3 AI Applications.
 Customers often undertake a prolonged evaluation process, which frequently involves not only our C3 AI Suite and C3 AI Applications but also those of other companies.
 In addition, the size of potential customers may lead to longer sales cycles.
-For instance, we invest resources into sales to large organizations and large organizations typically undertake a significant evaluation and negotiation process due to their leverage, size, organizations or more complicated deployment of our C3 AI Suite and C3 AI Applications.
+For instance, we invest resources into sales to large organizations and large organizations typically undertake a significant evaluation and negotiation process due to their leverage, size, organizational structure and approval requirements, all of which can lengthen our sales cycle.
+We may also face unexpected deployment challenges with large organizations or more complicated deployment of our C3 AI Suite and C3 AI Applications.
 Large organizations may demand additional features, support services, and pricing concessions or require additional security management or control features.
 Some organizations may also require an on-premise solution rather than a cloud solution, which potentially requires additional implementation time and potentially a longer sales cycle.
-We may spend substantial time, effort and money on sales efforts to large organizations without any assurance that our efforts will produce any sales or that these customers will deploy our C3 AI Applications widely enough across their organization to justify our substantial upfront investment.
-As a result, it is difficult to predict exactly when, or even if, we will make a sale to
+We may spend substantial time, effort and money on sales efforts to large organizations without any assurance that our efforts will produce any sales or that these customers will deploy our C3 AI Suite and C3 AI Applications wide

 Individual sales tend to be large as a proportion of our overall sales, which impacts our ability to plan and manage cash flows and margins.
-These large individual sales have, in some cases, occurred in quarters subsequent to those we anticipated, or have not occurred at all.
+These large individual sales have, in some cases, occurred in quarters or years subsequent to those we anticipated, or have not occurred at all.
 If our sales cycle lengthens or our substantial upfront investments do not result in sufficient revenue to justify our investments, our operating results could be adversely affected.
-In addition, within each quarter, it is difficult to project which month a deal will close.
-Therefore, it is difficult to determine whether we are achieving our quarterly expectations until near the end of the quarter, and whether we will achieve annual expectations.
+In addition, within each quarter or year, it is difficult to project which month a deal will close.
+Therefore, it is difficult to determine whether we are achieving our quarterly or annual expectations until near the end of the applicable quarter or year.
 Most of our expenses are relatively fixed or require time to adjust.
 Therefore, if expectations for our business are not accurate, we may not be able to adjust our cost structure on a timely basis, and our margins and cash flows may differ from expectations.